egri-nagy/popbook/README.md

 # Poetry of Programming - Puzzle Based Introduction to Functional Programming

 This is a [Clojure](http://clojure.org) programming course designed for non-programmers, in particular for Liberal Arts students with college/high school algebra background.
+The course only discusses the functional core of the language.

 [Poetry of Programming PDF](PoP.pdf)